-The currency of the primary economic environment in which the operations of the Company and its subsidiary are conducted is the U.S. dollar ("\$" or "dollar").
-Accordingly, the functional currency of the Company and of the subsidiary is the dollar.
+The currency of the primary economic environment in which the operations of the Company and its subsidiaries are conducted is the US dollar (hereafter - "\$" or "dollar").
+Accordingly, the functional currency of the Company and of the subsidiaries is the dollar.